Undergraduate Financial Information,

 Students who intend to enroll at the Panama City campus and are in need of financial support should contact: Coordinator for Financial Aid/Veteran Affairs, Office of Student Affairs, 4750 Collegiate Drive, Panama City, FL 32405, or by phone at (850) 872-4750.

-Financial aid awards have eligibility requirements.
+Financial aid offers have eligibility requirements.
 Please see Financial Aid Terms and Conditions for specific award requirements.
 Visit https://financialaid.fsu.edu/ for additional information.

 Financial Aid Application Process

 To apply for federal, state, and institutional aid at Florida State University, students must complete the Free Application for Federal Student Aid (FAFSA).
 Students are encouraged to apply online at: https://studentaid.gov/h/apply-for-aid/fafsa.

 To apply, the following materials will be necessary to complete the data required:

 - The student's social security card and driver's license